Aleaume/Udactiy_DataSc_P1/README.md

 ## Questions
-- What occupancy rate can you hope get from your property on Airbnb ?
+- What occupancy rate can you hope to get from your property on Airbnb ?
 - What are the typical prices for airbnb properties ?
-- How to price correctly your property on the Airbnb market ?
+- How to price correctly your property on the Airbnb market ? (using ML)